-There is 1 water treatment plant in the catchment and it has been designated as 'not at risk'.
-Monitoring does not indicate any water quality issues which are likely to have arisen from this plant and therefore it is unlikely that it is affecting shellfish water quality in this shellfish area.
+There are 4 water treatment plants in the catchment and 2 of them have been designated as 'at risk' of impacting their surrounding water environment.
+Monitoring in the shellfish area does not indicate any water quality issues which are likely to have arisen from these plants and therefore it is unlikely that that are affecting shellfish water quality in this shellfish area.